MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/prerequisites/decisions.md

 ### Effort scale

 Scale of the migration is the next important prerequisite decision.
 The processes needed to migrate 1,000 assets are different from the processes required to move 10,000 assets.
-Before beginning any migration effort, it is important to answer the following questions:
+Before beginning any migration effort, it's important to answer the following questions:

 - **How many assets support the migrating workloads today?** Assets include data structures, applications, VMs, and necessary IT appliances.
 Choose a relatively small workload for your first migration candidate.
 - **Of those assets, how many are planned for migration?** It's common for some assets to be terminated during a migration process, due to lack of sustained end-user dependency.